bbauska/W3Cx-5of5/README.md

 <h3 id="ch2-6-5">2.6.5 Moving a player with the mouse</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-This time, we\'ve added a mousemove event listener to the canvas in the init function, and reused the trick that you saw in the previous section to get the correct mouse position:
+This time, we&apos;ve added a mousemove event listener to the canvas in the init function, and reused the trick that you saw in the previous section to get the correct mouse position: